 The Academy behaviour system is strengthened by dedicated behaviour mentors, led and managed by the Student Support (SS) Manager.
 Core responsibilities are to personalise behaviour interventions, support and mentoring systems for each of the targeted students in conjunction with the Student Support Manager and Head of Year (HoY).
 Interventions are bespoke and are specifically designed to overcome a specific problem or issue that is impacting on a student's behaviour.
-Interventions are agreed and committed to by the student, their parents/carers and the mentor.
+Interventions are agreed and committed to by the student, their Parents/Carers and the mentor.

 Mentors may, as part of their role, support in Key Stage Hubs or with behaviour issues around the Academy, though only at timetabled periods.
 Currently in the Academy, there are approximately 12-15 mentoring periods per week, per mentor available.
 This ensures that mentors can also support standards of behaviour in their respective Key Stage Hubs.
+Mentors support duties at lunchtimes and may also support On Call duties/cover for specified staff.